-If you are for the first time in Romania, then you definitely want to visit Transylvania, the exotic and historic province flanked by the Carpathian Mountains and known for its vampires.
-Well, you might be surprised but Transylvania is much more than that.
-It’s famous for its rolling hills, medieval cities and villages, many of them looking like places frozen in time, fortified castle-churches, and an excellent cuisine.
-The most important tourist cities of Transylvania are Sibiu, a former Saxon medieval citadel and European Cultural Capital in 2007; Brasov, a lovely old German town surrounded by medieval walls and green mountains; Sighisoara, one of the best preserved fortified towns of Europe and a stunning UNESCO site; and Cluj Napoca, the largest city in this area.
+If you are for the first time in Romania, you definitely want to visit Transylvania, the exotic and historic province flanked by the Carpathian Mountains and known for its vampires.
+Well, you might be surprised, but Transylvania is much more than that.
+It’s famous for its rolling hills, medieval cities, and villages, many of them looking like places frozen in time, fortified castle churches, and excellent cuisine.
+The most important tourist cities of Transylvania are Sibiu, a former Saxon medieval citadel and European Cultural Capital in 2007; Brasov, a lovely old German town surrounded by medieval walls and green mountains; Sighisoara, one of the best-preserved fortified towns of Europe and a stunning UNESCO site; and Cluj Napoca, the largest city in this area.
 But maybe even more attractive are the quaint old villages which seem to be postcards from the past.
 They are so beautiful that even Britain’s Prince Charles bought several old houses in these villages.
 One or more nights there can certainly be a real highlight for any avid traveler.
 You might also want to see the former Saxon villages located in the southern part of Transylvania, such as Prejmer, Crit, Viscri, Biertan, Copsa Mare – or the Szekely villages in the eastern part of Transylvania such as Miclosoara and Valea Zalanului.
 And of course, we can’t finish this short introduction to Transylvania without mentioning the famous Bran and Corvin castles, the first known as the Dracula Castle and the second as the spookiest castle in Europe.

 First time in Maramures

 Romania suffered for 45 years under one of the most brutal Communist regimes in Europe.
 That’s the main reason why the rural aspect of Romania was preserved as it was centuries ago.
 The horse-drawn carts are ubiquitous throughout the countryside, while from a distance, the haystacks look like small sheep.
 There is plenty of open green space in Romania, some areas quite poor, others more developed.
-But there is no doubt that Maramures is the word which stands for “rural” in Romania.
+But there is no doubt that Maramures is the word that stands for “rural” in Romania.
 Not many people who come for the first time in Romania manage to make it all the way to Maramures, as it is located in the northern part of the country – but those who do are well rewarded.
 The capital of Maramures is Baia Mare, but here the villages along the Iza and Mara rivers are much more important.
 It is here, in these valleys, that one can find and learn so much about the harmony between people and nature, about the old crafts and wooden churches, several of which are stunning UNESCO sites.
 You should definitely visit the wooden churches in Ieud, the oldest; Surdesti, located in a magnificent village; and Densus, which boasts the best frescoes.
 A tour of Maramures should always include the Merry Cemetery, truly one of a kind in the world.
-To this short presentation of Maramures we should add the town of Sighetu Marmatiei, known for its Memorial to the Victims of Communism, and for being the birthplace of Elie Wiesel.
+To this short presentation of Maramures, we should add the town of Sighetu Marmatiei, known for its Memorial to the Victims of Communism and for being the birthplace of Elie Wiesel.
 Another major attraction of this historic province is the steam train from the Vaserului Valley.
-Finally, we suggest that you stay in a local guest house as in this region the people are known for their hospitality.
+Finally, we suggest that you stay in a local guesthouse as in this region the people are known for their hospitality.
 And of course, you should never miss the local plum brandy known as tsuica.

 First time in Bucovina

 If one would say that Bucovina is as beautiful as Switzerland, you might believe that person is partial to Romania – but there is no doubt that Bucovina is half as expensive as Switzerland.
-Located in the north-eastern part of Romania, Bucovina is known for its painted churches before anything else.
+Located in the northeastern part of Romania, Bucovina is known for its painted churches before anything else.
 It is here that the sheer cliffs of the Carpathian Mountains are tamed into gentle green slopes.
-To this combination of religion and nature, add the local cuisine which is marvelous.
-Don’t miss the local soup known as Ciorba Radauteana, or the fresh grilled trout.
+To this combination of religion and nature, add the local cuisine, which is marvelous.
+Don’t miss the local soup known as Ciorba Radauteana or the fresh grilled trout.

 First time in Dobrogea

 Constanta, on the Black Sea, is the main port of Romania.
 In the northern part, you can find the most famous Romanian beach resort.
-Lively Mamaia is the place where you want to be if you are in search of sandy beaches, drinks, crazy parties and beautiful young women.
+Lively Mamaia is the place where you want to be if you are in search of sandy beaches, drinks, crazy parties, and beautiful young women.
 Not your style?
-Don’t worry, just travel south of Constanta and discover the more quiet resorts of Eforie Nord or Mangalia.
-But even here, party lovers will find that Vama Veche, the most southern beach resort and a former village of fishermen, is the place where students come for some wild adventures.
+Don’t worry, travel south of Constanta and discover the more quiet resorts of Eforie Nord or Mangalia.
+But even here, party lovers will find that Vama Veche, the most southern beach resort and a former village of fishermen, is where students come for some wild adventures.